Muhammad Khan Junejo: Civilian Premiership

 Junejo was in Skardu when he received word that element in Parliament were mustering support to defeat the vote schedule for the June 1985 budget.
 The Prime Minister then spent the next two days on the phone with members of the National Assembly identifying issues in proposed tax changes which were causing problems.
 He then requested the finance minister to remove the most unpopular ones before the vote.
 The finance minister than suggested austerity measures to offset losses in taxes.
 Proposing to make it mandatory for members of the cabinet and civil officers who were entitled official cars to use locally assembled 1000cc Suzuki's.
 Junejo sought to implement these austerity measures in the 1987-88 Federal Budget.

 When Junejo made the announcement in parliament in June 1987 he added generals to the austerity list, which received widespread media coverage and editorial praise.
 The budget was passed.

-Junejo continued to speak publicly about reducing the perks and privileges of senior military officers, at one point threatening to remove their large staff cars and putting them in domestically produced Suzuki mini-cars.
+Junejo continued to speak publicly about reducing the perks and privileges of senior military officers, at one point threatening to remove their large staff cars and putting them in domestically produced Suzuki mini-cars and said, "secretaries aur generals bad-shah log hain".
 This evoked a response from (Retired) Lt.
 Gen. Ejaz Azim on the newspaper The Muslim on 28 June 1987, who according to Shuja Nawaz was encouraged by Zia to write an article that defended the senior leadership of the army.

 When Benazir Bhutto returned to Pakistan, Zia maintained that her supporters would not be allowed to welcome her at the airport.
 At a meeting in Lahore chaired by Zia, Junejo said the government should under no circumstances stop the crowds.
 "There is democracy in the country," Further remarking.
 "We cannot prevent people from gathering to receive her."
 Junejo managed to prevail over the President.

 In order to strengthen his own position Junejo sought to create a government party.
 Political parties could be officially registered from February 1986 onwards, but Junejo registered a new reconstituted Pakistan Muslim League (PML) a month early, linking his with the Pagaro Muslim League, becoming President of the new party, which was the only party legally allowed to hold the name 'Muslim League.'
 Following the response accorded to Benazir Bhutto, convinced Junejo that the party would need populist support.
 Its eleven-resolution manifesto published on 2 July promised economic reforms for the rural and urban poor, even of Junejo lacked the political base to do so.
 He gained legislative support by allowing members of the National Assembly to disburse development funds and residential plots to their own constituents.